Managing in France

 France's labor laws also make it difficult for organizations to dismiss people when they're showing a profit, even when these people are misbehaving or are not meeting performance expectations.
 French courts have the power to overturn firing decisions, even years after they were made; and not following the law can result in a prison sentence.

-Before hiring or firing anyone, consult with your boss – or with your organization's HR team – to ensure that you're following the correct procedure: hiring mistakes are often difficult and costly to rectify.
+Before hiring or firing anyone, consult with your boss – or with your organization's HR team – to ensure that you're following the correct procedure, as hiring mistakes are often difficult and costly to rectify.

 Vacations and Holidays